Create Your Branded App

 Make sure that your use case and preferred distribution type fits with Apple and Google guidelines.
 If you choose a distribution type that doesn’t work with your use case, it can cause problems for your users.

-For example, if your branded app for iOS is intended for internal employees, you can only distribute it via Apple VPP (Volume Purchase Program) and not publicly on the App Store.
+For example, if your branded app for iOS is intended for internal employees, you can only distribute it via Apple Business Manager (ABM) and not publicly on the App Store.
 Apple doesn’t allow moving existing apps between public and private distribution types, and as a result Apple may reject your app.
 You’ll have to create a new branded app and move your existing user base to the new app.

 Here are general app distribution guidelines from Apple and Google:

-- B2B/B2E apps should be distributed via Apple private distribution (VPP).
+- B2B/B2E apps can only be distributed via Apple private distribution (ABM).

-- B2C apps could be distributed to the public App Store.
+- B2C apps can be only distributed to the public App Store.

 - B2C/B2B/B2E apps could be distributed to various distribution types based on the customer use case.